Vern's Organizational Relations

 Kind of like a professional history, but better.

-Here we go!
-After years with various companies, big and small, I've finally taken the reigns in my own hands.
-I've partnered with a few good people with the right skills and we create wireless hotspots for recreation areas.
-We specialize in remote places like WiFi in RV Parks.
-The company is NomadISP and we're the fastest growing park internet provider, installing more than 20 sites per month.
-It's a niche market but we're the biggest and there's no signs of slowing down.
-All that aside, it's a fun place to work!
-We build our own hotspots with the best quality parts and we power it with our own software so we have full control to respond to a changing market and changing customer needs.
+After years with various companies, big and small, I finally took the reigns in my own hands.
+I partnered with a few good people with the right skills and we created wireless hotspots for recreation areas.
+We specialized in remote places like WiFi in RV Parks.
+The company was NomadISP and was the fastest growing park internet provider.
+It's a niche market but we quickly became the biggest provider.
+All that aside, it was a fun place to work!
+NomadISP has since been split and part of it was merged with TengoInternet and the other part was rebranded as BlueMesh.

 Training plus consulting.
 Quite a validation of my knowledge.
 At LinOra I had the opportunity to train dozens of people on how to administer linux as well as other topics related to linux administration.
 In addition to all the training, I consulted at various locations doing linux support, database administration and web programming.